bitwarden/help/_articles/account/lost-two-step-device.md

 3. Go to your email inbox and click the verification link that was sent to you
 4. Confirm the delete

 You can now register a new account using the same email address.
+If you have an active subscription use our [contact page](https://bitwarden.com/contact/) to let us know, and we will re-instate it to your newly created account.